Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/3-system-configuration.md

 1. Right-click in the white space of the Block Diagram view and select **Validate Design**.
 Alternatively, you can press the F6 key.

-    A message dialog box that states \"Validation successful.
-There are no errors or critical warnings in this design\" opens.
+    A message dialog box that states "Validation successful.
+There are no errors or critical warnings in this design" opens.

 2. Click **OK** to close the message.